The most Instagram-friendly cameras

 Whether you’re a budding photographer or a social-media pro, the camera you use can make all the difference.
 With more high-definition, lightweight, easy-to-use and Wi-fi compatible cameras around than ever before, the choice can be a bit overwhelming.
 These days, we are all capable of becoming good photographers if only we could find the equipment to suit our needs.
 So, what are the best options?

 ‘I believe in the saying, “The best camera is the camera you have on you”, ’ says professional photographer Katrina Campbell.
 ‘It’s really not about having the most expensive gear – it’s about spotting the opportunity, pressing the shutter and capturing the emotion.’
-Campbell spent much of this year taking doorstep portraits during lockdown.
+During lockdown Katrina spent much of her time taking doorstep portraits.
 ‘Some of my favourite photos are taken on an old iPhone XR, my Fuji X-T 100 or my trusty Nikon D800, and the photos I post on Instagram really reflect that – they’re a mixture of three different cameras.’

 Carrie Santana da Silva, of travel, style and photography blog wishwishwish is also a Fuji fan.
 ‘I shoot exclusively with Fujifilm cameras after discovering their magic a few years ago,’ she says.
 ‘The colours they produce, as well as how easy they are to use, even for beginners is a major draw.
 If you want a compact camera that delivers beautiful shots, the Fuji X-T30 is the way to go.
 I edit everything for Instagram in Adobe Lightroom for mobile.
 It has the same powerful tools as its popular desktop version, and you can switch between the two seamlessly, making editing on the go a breeze.’